The eyes will give you away, most every time.

 I deliberately stood probably 20 feet back from the counter where you would place an order – signaling my indecisiveness.
 When an employee asked if she could help, as in take my order, I let her know I was still trying to decide, and I would know it when I spotted it.
 She seemed frustrated and I caught her turning her head slightly and giving a grimacing look to another employee farther back behind the counter.

 The store was empty – except for me and the employees.

 Not one to take poor or disrespectful customer service lightly, I asked the one employee if I was keeping her from anything and let her know that I noticed her expression.

 I ordered.
 She appropriately shifted gears to a more appropriate presence.

-Despite this pandemic forcing us to wear face coverings, it's hard to hide moods.
+This coronavirus pandemic has forced most of us to wear face coverings, but it's hard to mask moods and attitudes.

 In this pandemic, we could all use a little more holiday cheer when we're out and about.

-One of my favorite Facebook personalities is Tabitha Brown, an actress and vegan food influencer.
-Brown often closes her videos by reminding people to have a good day.
-But if you cant, she says, "don't you dare go messing up nobody else's."
+One of my favorite rising personalities is Tabitha Brown, an actress and vegan food influencer.
+Brown often closes her videos posted on Facebook by reminding people to have a good day.
+But if you can't, she says, “don't you dare go messing up nobody else's.”